 • Caretaker – This person provides care for the loved one at home and, without realizing it, becomes a full-time caregiver.
 Usually, this is a spouse or an adult child, most often a daughter.

-• Bookkeeper – This person focuses on the financial aspects, trying to determine what assets or insurance policies are available to help with the costs of care.
+• Bookkeeper – This person focuses on the financial aspects, determining what assets or insurance policies are available to help with the costs of care.

 • Chauffeur – This family member drives the loved one to appointments, runs errands, makes grocery runs, and eventually may drive the aging loved one to tour assisted-living facilities.

 • Guardian – This family member takes on such roles as a power of attorney or trustee, assuming the legal responsibilities within the family.

-• Denier – This person is not able to accept or admit that the loved one, or they themselves, need care.
+• Denier – This person cannot accept or admit that the loved one, or they themselves, need care.

 • Know-it-all – Most annoying of all, this family member constantly questions decisions or lobs suggestions from the backbench but isn't near the situation or involved hands-on.